Subscribe to my Newsletter

 Read this articles for a full list of all markets on Mallorca:

 The history of Alcúdia actually goes back over 4000 years.
 This makes Alcúdia the oldest town in Mallorca!
 Archaeological finds suggest that there were already Talaiotic settlements on the site of today’s Alcúdia.
-Phoenicians and Greeks then landed here until the Balearic Islands were conquered by the Romans in 123 BC. were conquered by the Romans.
+Phoenicians and Greeks then landed here until the Balearic Islands were conquered by the Romans in 123 BC.
 The Romans called their settlement “Pollentia”, which became the capital of Mallorca and the province of the Balearic Islands.

 However, the Roman Pollentia was robbed and destroyed by the Vandals in the 5th century; so a few kilometers away a new settlement was built, today’s Pollença.